tailcallhq/tailcallhq.github.io/docs/directives/call.md

 :::note
 We use `JSON` scalar here because we don't care about the type safety of this option.
 In a real world example you might want to use proper input and output types.
 :::

+## Combining Directives

+The `@call` directive can be added multiple times to the same field and can also be combined with other resolvable directives on the same field.
+Results from all directives will be deeply merged, with later results potentially overriding data from previous ones.

+For more details see [directives documentation](../directives.md).